Home » Party Foods » Cheese Balls » Italian Cream Cake Cheese Ball

 Italian Cream Cake Cheese Ball

-The classic cake full of coconut, pecans, and cream cheese is now a cheese ball!
-This Italian Cream Cake Cheese Ball is dessert and the perfect party food too!
+The classic cake full of coconut, pecans, and cream cheese frosting is now a cheese ball!
+This Italian cream cake cheese ball is dessert and the perfect party food too!

-I’m not sure if you have heard of an Italian Cream Cake before this post or not, but I will say that it is not what you expect.
+I’m not sure if you have heard of an Italian cream cake before this or not, but I will say that it is not what you expect.

-My family owned an Italian restaurant that they purchased from “Tony the Greek” when I was younger as you might have read in my post for Kathy’s World Famous Garlic Knots, but until I went away to college in Tennessee did I see or hear about an Italian Cream Cake.
+My family owned an Italian restaurant that they purchased from “Tony the Greek” when I was younger as you might have read in my post for Kathy’s World Famous garlic knots from pizza dough, but I had never heard of an Italian cream cake until I went away to college in Tennessee.

 Imagine seeing an Italian Cream Cake in the bakery department in the local Kroger’s food store?!?
 In Tennessee!